 Someone to talk to

 - Warmlines operated by Wisconsin's peer-run respites began taking calls in phases starting in 2015.
 Warmlines are a resource for people before their situation becomes a mental health crisis.
 They are staffed by peers or people who have been in distress trained to use their personal experiences to support others experiencing similar issues.
+A statewide warmline is under development.

 Someone to respond